gnoonandev/European-UCITS-Summit/README.md

     <li> As a user I want to understand the purpose of the site upon loading it </li>
     <li> As a user I want to be able to purchase an event ticket </li>
     <li> As a user I want to know the location of the event </li>
-    <li> As a user I want o know the schedule and who will be speaking at the event </li>
+    <li> As a user I want to know the schedule and who will be speaking at the event </li>
 </ul>

 ## Site Structure

 GUS website has five pages.
-[The home page](https://gnoonandev.github.io/European-UCITS-Summit/) is the default loading page, Ticket, Speakers, Schedule and Venue pages is all accessible from the navigation bar.
+[The home page](https://gnoonandev.github.io/Global-UCITS-Summit/) is the default loading page, Ticket, Speakers, Schedule and Venue pages is all accessible from the navigation bar

-The logo in footer section is linked to homepage to allow the user to return home page.
+The logo in footer section is linked to homepage to allow the user to return home page

 ## Design